Texas governor's website continues to tout shotgun giveaway in aftermath of school shooting

 The giveaway made Abbott's recent call for a roundtable discussion to curb gun violence illegitimate, said Kappelman.

-Dimitrios Pagourtzis, the suspected 17-year-old shooter, is currently being held on charges of capital murder and aggravated assault of a public servant.
+Dimitrios Pagourtzis, the suspected 17-year-old shooter, is being held on charges of capital murder and aggravated assault of a public servant.

 According to a probable cause affidavit signed by the Galveston County Sheriff's Office, Pagourtzis told officers he used a Remington 870 shotgun and a .38-caliber pistol in the shooting.